ToniT0dorov/Conduct_a_security_audit/README.md

             <td width="341">
                 <p align="left">
                     <em>
-                        The                          list of assets notes the
-                        use of legacy systems.
-The risk
-                        assessment indicates that these systems are monitored and                          maintained, but there is
-                        not a regular schedule in place for this task and procedures/ policies related to intervention are unclear,                          which could place
-                        these systems at risk of a breach.
+                        The asset list acknowledges the utilization of legacy systems.
+Although these systems are monitored and maintained, there is no established regular schedule for these tasks, and the procedures and policies related to intervention remain unclear.
+This lack of clarity could potentially expose these systems to the risk of a breach.
                     </em>
                 </p>
             </td>